 - 1. Among those identified preterm births in the ABRYSVO-exposed and matched ABRYSVO-unexposed groups, the frequency of characteristics and risk factors will be described. - 2.
-Among those identified with premature labor (without delivery) in the ABRYSVOexposed and matched ABRYSVO-unexposed groups, the frequency of those with premature labor prior to the index date and other characteristics will be described. - 3.
+Among those identified with preterm labor (without delivery) in the ABRYSVOexposed and matched ABRYSVO-unexposed groups, the frequency of those with preterm labor prior to the index date and other characteristics will be described. - 3.
 The risk of preterm delivery, including both live births and stillbirths, will be examined in the ABRYSVO-exposed pregnant individuals and the ABRYSVO-unexposed pregnant individuals. - 4.
 Evaluation of the risk of GBS using a risk window of 1-21 days following vaccination will be conducted. - 5.
 Characteristics and outcomes of pregnant individuals who received ABRYSVO outside the recommended gestational ages (32 0/7 through 36 6/7 weeks) will be described.
 For this evaluation, select study exclusion and censoring criteria will not be implemented, specifically pregnant individuals with receipt of ABRYSVO before 32 0/7 weeks gestation and pregnancies ending before 32 0/7 weeks gestation will not be excluded. - 6.
-For all live births linked to an infant, frequencies of categories of MFMU Neonatal Morbidity Index (Manuck et al, 2016) will be described (death, major morbidity, minor morbidity) in ABRYSVO-exposed and matched ABRYSVO-unexposed.
+For all live births linked to an infant, frequencies of categories of MFMU Neonatal Morbidity Index [19] will be described (death, major morbidity, minor morbidity) in ABRYSVO-exposed and matched ABRYSVO-unexposed. - 7.
+The prevalence of ABRYSVO >7 days after the index vaccination and before 37 weeks will be reported in the ABRYSVO-exposed pregnant individuals.
+If that